Mandia12/Crowdfunding_ETL/README.md

 ## Usage
 To run this project, ensure you have the required dependencies installed and the input data files in the correct location.
 Then, execute the main Python script.

-## Note
-This README is based on code comments.
-The actual implementation details may vary.
-Make sure to update this README with any additional information specific to your project setup and execution.